Bentilee Nursery School

 • Extra resources will be made available to borrow if a child is off sick for some time.

 The Governing Body is reported to termly about how every child is progressing.
 Children are not named to respect confidentiality.
-The linked governor with responsibility for SEN is Mrs. Ann Harvey and her assistant is Miss Maria Dorofteiu.
-They will be particularly looking at developmental ages achieved in the different areas of learning and will be asking questions about children who are not making expected progress.
+The linked governor with responsibility for SEN is Mrs. Ann Harvey and her assistant is Mrs. Louise Foden They will be particularly looking at developmental ages achieved in the different areas of learning and will be asking questions about children who are not making expected progress.
 Mrs. Harvey has vast knowledge and experience of early years.
 She will ask staff questions as a critical friend, to challenge what she sees on learning walks around school, and on joint observations of teaching and learning.

 How will teaching approaches and the curriculum be matched to my child or young person's needs?